 Raise your heart rate, work up a sweat, get out of breath, work your muscles to get a good general workout.

 Get fit, get motivated, get moving to increase your fitness levels.
 It helps to make conscious goals, remind yourself of positive affirmations, and have a workout buddy with a fitness schedule.

 Sometimes just putting on your exercise clothes is motivation to get moving.
+A gym buddy gives you someone to compete with.
 Make small consistent changes and do something you enjoy doing.
 Workout music helps keep the tempo going.

 You can get motivated, get fit, get moving by exercising to your favorite programs.
 Consider using a personal trainer and embrace your competitive side.
 Add resistance and balance training, make your workout suit your mood, and track your progress.
 You will be amazed at the results you will achieve.

 Please Leave a Comment!

 I would love to hear from you.
 How do you motivate yourself to get in your fitness training when “the sun is not shining” and you’d rather stay in bed?
 Do you have good ideas that I haven’t touched on?